Car Accident Mediation

 Benefits of Mediation

-- Cost savings: Mediation is relatively inexpensive compared to the cost of a trial.
+Mediation is relatively inexpensive compared to the cost of a trial.
 The average mediation session lasts about one day, whereas a trial can last for days or weeks.
 The cost of going to trial can be prohibitive because of all the additional fees, costs, and expenses involved.
 Some of them include: court costs; expert witness fees; investigation costs; deposition costs; and administrative expenses.

-- Mediation can provide a quick resolution: Mediation can end the lawsuit very quickly, and the injured party can receive their financial settlement within 2-3 weeks.
+Mediation can end the lawsuit very quickly, and the injured party can receive their financial settlement within 2-3 weeks.
 If a trial is necessary, it could take years for an injured party to receive a financial award, if they get one at all.
 Going to trial doesn’t guarantee an injured party will receive any money.
 They may receive more, less, or none at all.

-- Being part of the solution: The parties involved (plaintiff and defendant) are able to decide the outcome of their own case.
+The parties involved (plaintiff and defendant) are able to decide the outcome of their own case.
 There is a certain degree of satisfaction that comes from helping solve your own problems.

-- Information disclosed during mediation is confidential: All information discussed during mediation is kept confidential, but Information disclosed during trial is not private.
+All information discussed during mediation is kept confidential, but Information disclosed during trial is not private.
 If a case goes to trial, a transcriptionist will document everything being said, and the court will most likely be open to the public.
 There is very little privacy in an open court.

-- Information disclosed in mediation cannot be used at trial: One of the benefits of mediation is that all written and oral information obtained during mediation attempts cannot be used against either party if the case goes to trial.
+One of the benefits of mediation is that all written and oral information obtained during mediation attempts cannot be used against either party if the case goes to trial.
 The law encourages people to settle their problems through mediation so that a trial will be unnecessary.

-- Mediation doesn’t preclude having a trial: If you go through mediation and it doesn’t result in a settlement, your attorney can still take your personal liability case to trial.
+If you go through mediation and it doesn’t result in a settlement, your attorney can still take your personal liability case to trial.

-- Reduced stress: If you settle in mediation, you won’t have to endure the stress that a trial often generates.
+If you settle in mediation, you won’t have to endure the stress that a trial often generates.